avatao/avatao-blog/_posts/2017-4-6-Learn-to-build-secure-software.md

 ```
 ### Problem #1 - Information Leakage

-The original `id_check` function returns different values based on where the check failed: 2 if the input’s length is
+The original `id_check` function returns different values based on where the check failed: `2` if the input’s length is
-incorrect, and -1 or +1 depending on whether the first differing character is smaller or larger than the correct character.
+incorrect, and `-1` or `+1` depending on whether the first differing character is smaller or larger than the correct character.
 With this information, an attacker could guess the length of the correct ID by sending in larger and larger
- inputs until the function returns with something other than 2.
+ inputs until the function returns with something other than `2`.
 After guessing the length, he could guess the ID
- one character at a time (e.g., by incrementing the character until the return value changes from -1 to +1, or by
+ one character at a time (e.g., by incrementing the character until the return value changes from `-1` to `+1`, or by
  using a binary search algorithm).

 ### Problem #2 - Timing-based side channel attack

 An attacker could also gain information about the ID by measuring the time it takes for the program to respond.
 Let’s assume that it takes the CPU 1ms to complete each character-check.
-In that case, checking ABCDXXX against ABCD1234
+In that case, checking `ABCDXXX` against `ABCD1234`
-takes 5ms, because the program exits after the 5th character ('X' != '1').
-However, checking ABCD1XX against ABCD1234 takes 6ms,
+takes 5ms, because the program exits after the 5th character `('X' != '1')`.
+However, checking `ABCD1XX` against `ABCD1234` takes 6ms,
-because the program only exits after the 6th character ('X' != '2').
+because the program only exits after the 6th character `('X' != '2')`.
 The attacker could once again guess the characters
 one at a time by trying all possible characters, since the character with the longest response time will be the correct one.

 One might be tempted to add random delays to the function in order to prevent these kind of attacks, but those can be